Benny’s Steak House Had Three Different Locations Before Closing In 2006

 Under the proposed change, the restaurant, licensed to Dominic Capone, was to be operated as Benny’s Steak House.

 Benny would attempt to transfer his liquor license from Tufo’s Restaurant later in 1966 when Tufo’s Restaurant was scheduled for demolition in the near future, but the state would once again deny the transfer to the 44 Public Square location.
-In April of 1967, the U.S.O. would take over the space at the former Benny’s Steak House location, and Benny would manage the Stone Inn on outer Washington Street for a period of time.
+In April of 1967, the U.S.O. would take over the space at the former Benny’s Steak House location, and Benny would manage the Stone Inn on outer Washington Street for some time.

 In 1982, the legal drinking age in New York was raised from 18 to 21.
 Some local restaurants were for it, some weren’t.
 Benny believed if you were old enough to serve your country at the age of 18, then you should be served in return.
 Others believed the age itself wasn’t a problem, it was the hours of operation and pointed out that most problems occur after midnight and particularly between 1 a.m. and 2 a.m.
-Even Benny’s former partner Art Mangini agreed in a Daily Times article that the age probably should be raised, and that most of his issues stemmed from the younger crowd.
+Even Benny’s former partner Art Mangini agreed in a Daily Times article that the age probably should be raised and that most of his issues stemmed from the younger crowd.

-The second major change in 1987 was the smoking ban that required businesses to designate certain indoor spaces for smoking and non-smoking in 1987.
+The second major change in 1987 was the smoking ban that required businesses to designate certain indoor spaces for smoking and non-smoking 1987.
 In a Feb.
 1987 WDT article—

 Bernard J. “Benny” Tufo, owner of Benny’s Steak House, a 200-seat Watertown restaurant, said, “You can’t fight the state,” when asked to comment on the new regulations.